Automobile Accidents and Wage Loss

 The doctors will keep records of your injury and recovery.
 They will have the opportunity to evaluate your injury and to determine an estimate of how long the injuries may take to heal before you may return to work.
 This estimate, along with the letters and pay stubs provided by your employer, should be given to your personal injury attorney.
 With this information, your attorney will represent you and your case.
 The more information and evidence provided, the more likely the insurance agency will be willing to settle.
 If not, the accident attorney will take the case to trial.
 Throughout all of this, continue to keep proper records of your healthcare appointments and ongoing lost wages.
 These wages may also include family members if they cannot work in order to provide home care to you.

-If you have any questions regarding a personal injury you have experienced, or questions about recovery of lost wages from the accident, contact a Personal Injury Lawyer in White Plains NY, like The Law Offices of Francis X Young PLLC.
+If you have any questions regarding a personal injury you have experienced, or questions about recovery of lost wages from the accident, contact a Personal Injury Lawyer.